vishalpalaniappan/diagnostic-log-viewer/README.md

 # Diagnostic Log Viewer

 The Diagnostic Log Viewer (DLV) is a tool which can be used to view and interact with Compressed Diagnostic Log (CDL) files.
 See background for more information on [CDL files](#Background).
 The DLV can be used to step through the execution sequence of a program using the debug toolkit while investigating the call stack, variables and exceptions.
+It can also be used to set breakpoints and investigate specific parts of the program.

 # Demo